"Picturesque Countryside

 The 1900 census lists Marie with Christian Spartz, Maria and Margaret SCHULLER, their aunt Catherine SCHLEICH, and Mathias ARENDT (born 1879 in Ischpelt) living at the mill.

-Still again Anne-Marie had to turn to other millers to help run the place.
+Yet again Anne-Marie had to turn to other millers to help run the place.
 One was a miller named REUTER.
-He was mentioned in a newspaper article in 1904.
-Halfway to Baschleiden, a strap of his wagon broke, and the noise spooked the horse.
+He was mentioned in a newspaper article on December 14, 1904.
+On his way to Baschleiden, a strap of his wagon broke, and the noise spooked the horse.
 The large work horse fell and broke his leg and had to be slaughtered.

 The Sale of the Mill

-On April 18, 1905, Anna Maria SCHULLER died at the age of 56.
-Three months before that her sister Marie GENGLER, who was part-owner of the property, also died.
-Thus the mill fell into the possession of Marie and Marguerite SCHULLER, who were still teenagers besides Christian Spartz.
+On April 18, 1905, twice-widowed Anna Maria SCHULLER died at the age of 56.
+Three months before that, her sister Marie GENGLER, who was part-owner of the property, had also died.
+Thus all of the duties fell to Christian SPARTZ and his sister Marguerite SPARTZ, the widow of Nicolas SCHLEICH, and their half-siblings Marie and Marguerite SCHULLER, who were still teenagers.
+Christian was not interested in running the business.
+Marguerite was already living in town, still a young widow with young children.
+The SCHULLER girls were too young to run the business.
 It must have been obvious that their only option was to sell the place.
+Besides all this, there were still-unsettled issues remaining regarding the heirs of former co-owners who were part of the extended family.

-Therefore on October 19 of 1905 an auction was held, and the mill and its outbuildings plus a list of other lots, fields, pastures, and lands, were sold together for the sum of 15000 Francs.
-The girls, being orphans and minors, were represented by their uncle Henri HIRTZ of Bigonville as judicially appointed guardian, with their uncle Friedrich SCHLEICH, hotelier/restauranteur/barkeeper in Boulaide as co-guardian.
-The auction was held in town at his hotel, the Gasthaus Schleich
+Therefore the decision was made to let a judge settle the ownership disputes, and then to sell the property at auction.
+The case was assigned to the Diekirch Tribunal, in the presence of Paul LAMORT, district judge of the canton of Witz.
+The tribunal rendered its decision on August 21, 1905 and the auction date was for October 19, 1905.
+The mill and its outbuildings plus some lots, fields, pastures, and other lands, were sold together for the sum of 15000 Francs.
+The girls, being orphans and minors, were represented by their uncle Henri HIRTZ of Bigonville as judicially appointed guardian ("Vormund" in German, "Tuteur" in French), with their uncle Friedrich SCHLEICH, hotelier/restauranteur/barkeeper in Boulaide as "Gegenvormund", "Contre-Tuteur".
+I'm not sure what "counter-guardian" could mean.
+The auction was held in town at the hotel he owned, the Gasthaus Schleich.

 New Life in America, and the BIERCHEN and MICHELAU families

 According to the ship's records at Ellis Island New York, 18-year-old Marie SCHULLER came to Chicago first for a visit on March 21, 1906.
-According to numerous sources, her brother Christian accompanied her on the trip and then returned to Luxembourg, but I can't find any record of that.
-Her name appears on the ship manifest with Jean-Baptiste FRERES, age 20 from Harlange and Barbara SCHMITZ, age 18.
+Family sources in Luxembourg said that her brother Christian and her great-aunt Josephine accompanied her on the trip and then returned to Luxembourg.
+I can't find any record supporting that.
+Marie's name appears on the ship manifest with Jean-Baptiste FRERES, age 20 from Harlange and Barbara SCHMITZ, age 18.
 Both Marie and Barbara indicated that they were coming from Bourscheid, and both were going to see Josef SCHMITZ, Barbara's brother (and Marie's cousin) in Chicago.
 Baptiste FRERES was also traveling to Rogers Park in Chicago.

 Marie returned to Luxembourg at some point, about 1907.
 Marguerite went to Paris and worked as a waitress or cook, saving money until she could afford steamer passage to America.
 They had SCHULLER cousins in Paris and may have stayed with them.

 Fritz CLEMENT helped Marie SCHULLER to settle in America and get her start.
 These close cousins were instrumental in the lives of Marie and Marguerite SCHULLER, not only by helping them settle in America, but also by introducing Marguerite to her future husband John Peter MICHELAU, also of Harlange.
-I have moved the CLEMENT family to a separate page here.
+I have created a CLEMENT family webpage here.

 I know that the girls sought a new life far from the dank mill in the Sûre valley.
 They worked hard in Chicago; Marie was said to have "earned $7 (a week) and saved $5."
 Mary and Margaret SCHULLER, to use their Americanized names, had some interesting parallels in their lives.
 They were both married in 1910 to men named John (BIERCHEN and MICHELAU), both bore 7 children, and both died in 1966.
 Mary and Margaret also named their first daughters after each other.